hueyyeng/AssetsBrowser/README.md

 Since this code is written in Python, it can be easily deployed to any workstations provided the necessary dependencies has been installed.

-## Requirements
-* **[Python  2.7.xx](https://www.python.org/)** - Tested on 2.7.13
-* **[PyQt4](https://riverbankcomputing.com/software/pyqt/intro)** - Tested on 4.11.4 for Python 2.7 x32

-_While this codes has been tested in a Windows environment only, it should work without any issues on Linux/OSX environment._

 ## Features
 * Navigate assets based on projects from a dropdown list.
 * Create new assets using dialog with options.
 * _IN PROGRESS:_ Integrated help file for assets as reference for artists.

+## Usage
+Requirements
+* **[Python  2.7.xx](https://www.python.org/)** - Tested on 2.7.13
+* **[PyQt4](https://riverbankcomputing.com/software/pyqt/intro)** - Tested on 4.11.4 for Python 2.7 x32

+_While this codes has been tested in a Windows environment only, it should work without any issues on Linux/OSX environment._

+1. Clone or download the repository.
+2. Extract to your chosen destination.
+3. Run `main.py`

 ## License